Johnsons-AI/Tic-Tac/README.md

 ## Description

-Create a Tic-Tac-Toe AI that learns to play like a human.
-For example, if Cassandra is playing against our AI.
-After an x amount of games our AI play style will mimic the style of Cassandra.
+A Tic-Tac-Toe AI that learns to play like a user by utilizing the Minimax algorithm!

+Our game will create a probability/difficulty score derived from when the user picks the most optimal move given game states.
+Then using that probability, we create an AI version of that player.
+It will either choose the best move or a random move when playing.

+For example, after training with Zane, our AI noticed Zane chooses the most optimal move 48% of the time.
+In return, the Zane-AI will choose the most optimal move around 48% of the time.

 ## The Approach

-Trick out a Minimax Algorithm!
-Our AI will create a probability score of when the previous user picks the most optimal move.
-Then using that probability, our AI will either choose that move or a random move.
-For example, After playing against Zane, our AI noticed Zane chooses the most optimal move 48% of the time.
-In return, our AI will choose the most optimal move 48% of the time.
+### Training
+- We generate a user desired amount of board states.
+- Find the optimal position of those random boards using the Minimax algorithm.
+- Ask the user to choose their next move given a state.
+- Keep track of how many moves they made that agrees with the Minimax algorithm
+- Generate their difficulty level from their total number of optimal-moves and their total moves/boards

+### Playing
+- Generate a probability that player ai (created above) would choose the best move
+- If this probability is within that player Predicted Percentage (from training), play the best move
+- If the next best/optimal move would make the ai win, play the best move
+- Else choose a random empty position on the board.

-## Results
+## Results and Visualizations!
-Upon completing the project we were able to compare our Optimal Moves to Total Moves and found several other key datapoints.
-We also, compared Predicted Percent to Actual Percent.
+Upon completing the project we were able to compare our Optimal Moves to Total Moves and found several key data points.
+We also compared Predicted Percent to Actual Percent.

 ### Total Moves VS Opitmal Moves
 ![Screenshot](https://github.com/Johnsons-AI/Tic-Tac/blob/master/Visualizations/total_moves_vs_optimal_moves.png)